Lake Speed: 1995–1998

 Speed moved over to Melling Racing team for the 1995 season and resurrected the organization.
 The normally red and white Melling car now was emblazoned with Spam sponsorship and blue and yellow colors.
-Speed had two top ten runs, at Charlotte in the Coca-Cola 600 and at Darlington in the Southern 500 to finish twenty-third in the points rundown.
+Speed had two top-ten runs, at Charlotte in the Coca-Cola 600 and at Darlington in the Southern 500 to finish twenty-third in the points rundown.
 However, the 1995 season provided Speed with what is perhaps his most famous moment.
 After the Miller Genuine Draft 400, Michael Waltrip blocked Speed's car in the pits.
-Waltrip, angry with Speed for blocking him on the track, pulled down Speed's window net and began throwing punches at Speed, who was wearing his helmet.
-The incident was broadcast in front of a live television audience on the CBS network and resulted in a $10,000 fine for Waltrip.
+Waltrip, angry over an on-track encounter with Speed, pulled down Speed's window net and began throwing punches at Speed, who was wearing his helmet..The incident was broadcast in front of a live television audience on the CBS network and resulted in a $10,000 fine for Waltrip.

 During the 1996 season, Speed earned his first career NASCAR pole, albeit in a non-points event, the Winston Open.
 At the Miller 400 at Michigan, the normally blue and yellow Spam Ford was graced in red, white and gold in honor of 50 years of Melling's parts company being in operation.
 Speed and the Melling Racing team notched an eighth place finish at Pocono in the Miller 500.
 Speed stunned everyone in qualifying for the Brickyard 400 at Indianapolis with a third-place effort.
 During the race, Speed made a daring three-wide pass to take the lead.
-The finishing order saw Speed finish 13th after leading two laps.
+The finishing order saw Speed finish thirteenth after leading two laps.
 At the second race in Michigan, the GM Goodwrench Dealer 400, Speed led seven laps and looked poised to possibly capture his second NASCAR Winston Cup victory before getting caught up in a wreck started by Sterling Marlin.
 Though Speed qualified poorly for the Southern 500, he quickly moved his way through the field.
 Just as he neared running in the top ten, a right front tire cut and Lake had to pit under the green flag, losing two laps.
-However, the strength of the car would prove itself as Speed worked his way back to finish 10th, the final top ten finish of his career.
+However, the strength of the car would prove itself as Speed worked his way back to finish tenth, the final top ten finish of his career.